-- A The beginning and ending date; and

-- B. The job title; and

-- C. The salary to be paid; and

-- D. Any special conditions, assignment or terms associated with the position.
+- A-1.
+The Contract beginning and ending date; and - B. 2.
+The Job title; and - C. 3.
+The Salary to be paid; and - D. 4.
+Any special conditions, assignment, or terms associated with the position.

-5.14.2 Terms of Employment
+5.8.2 Terms of Employment

-The employment contracts for full-time administrative/professional employees will generally be on an annual basis from July 1 through June 30.
+The employment contracts for full-time administrative/ administrators and professional employees staff will generally be on an annual basis from July 1 through June 30.

-5.14.3 Letter of Intent
+5.8.3 Letter of Intent

-The College will issue a letter of intent for new administrative/professional staff being recommended to the Board for approval to hire.
+The College will issue a letter of intent for new administrative/ administrators and professional staff being recommended to the Board for approval to hire.

-5.14.4 Issuance of Contracts
+5.8.4 Issuance of Contracts (Revised xxx 2022)

-The College will issue contracts to new administrative/professional staff within ten working days of Board hiring approval, and the new administrative/professional staff member will need to return a signed copy of the contract to the designated College official by the designated return date.
+The College will issue contracts to new administrative/ administrators and professional staff within ten (10) working days of Board hiring approval, and the new administrative/ administrator/professional staff member will need to return a signed copy of the contract to the designated College official by the designated return date.

-The College will issue contracts to reappointed administrative/professional staff within ten working days of Board approval of the budget and annual staffing plan for the upcoming fiscal year.
-Reappointed administrative/professional staff members will need to return signed contracts to the designated College official by the designated return date.
+The College will issue contracts to reappointed administrative/ administrators and professional staff within ten (10) working days of Board approval of the budget and annual staffing plan for the upcoming fiscal year.
+Reappointed administrative/ administrators and professional staff members will need to return signed contracts to the designated College official by the designated return date.

-New and reappointed administrative/professional staff not returning a signed contract to the designated College official by the designated date will be considered to have declined the College's offer of employment and/or voluntarily vacated the position.
+New and reappointed administrative/ administrators and professional staff not returning a signed contract to the designated College official by the designated date for all administrator/professional staff contracts will be considered to have declined the College's offer of employment and/or voluntarily vacated the position.
 The individual will need to reapply for the position.
 The College funded medical and life insurance benefits will be terminated effective the end of the month of the contracted term.

-Any alterations made to the contract by the administrative/professional staff member will void the contract.
+Any alterations made to the contract by the administrative/ administrator or professional staff member will void the contract.

-5.14.5 Grant Funded Contracts
+5.8.5 Grant-Funded Contracts

 If employment is contingent upon continued receipt of grant funds, the employment contract will state this contingency.
-In the event the grant should terminate at any time for whatever reason, then this contract shall terminate and each party's rights and obligations shall be excused and discharged.
+In the event the grant should terminate at any time for whatever reason, then this contract shall terminate, and each party's rights and obligations shall be excused and discharged.